 “Via CPiO Cloud, facilitating working from home is a major part of what we do.”

 “The CPiO infrastructure team has been inundated with requests from customers to assist with home working.
-We are focussing on products and services such as hosting, document management, Office 365 and VoIP telecommunications, to help as many businesses maintain as near to ‘business as usual’ as possible during these times of immense uncertainty.”
+We are focussing on products and services such as hosting, document management, and Office 365 to help as many businesses maintain as near to ‘business as usual’ as possible during these times of immense uncertainty.”

 During the pandemic it is vital that we not only as businesses, but as individuals offer as much support and assistance to those around us.
 We must accept the changes that need to take place to ensure day to day life is as uninterrupted as possible and the world gets back to normality as quickly as possible.
 There are challenging times ahead, but we will get through this crisis and come out the other side stronger.